 University By-Laws on Emeritus Status:

-- The faculty member holds the rank of full professor or equivalent title (e.g. Senior Extension Educator) at the University of Connecticut.
+- The faculty member holds the rank of Associate Professor or full Professor or equivalent titles for clinical, in-residence and extension (CIRE) at the University of Connecticut.

-- The faculty member has served at the University of Connecticut for at least five years at this rank.
-There shall be a standing University of Connecticut Retirement Committee.
+- The faculty member has served at the University of Connecticut for at least five years.

 UConn Emeritus (Retirement) Committee

-As per the By-Laws of the University of Connecticut, Article XIV – The University Staff, Section K, there shall be a standing University of Connecticut Emeritus (aka Retirement) Committee.
-Faculty members who do not meet both conditions for emeritus status (rank of full professor or equivalent title at University of Connecticut for at least five years) may become emeriti by vote of the Board of Trustees or the Health Center Board of Directors following recommendation of the President and the Emeritus Committee.
+As per the By-Laws of the University of Connecticut, Article XIV – The University Staff, Section K, there shall be a standing University of Connecticut Emeritus Committee.
+Faculty members who do not meet both conditions for emeritus status (1. rank of Associate Professor or full professor or equivalent titles for clinical, in-residence and extension (CIRE) at University of Connecticut, and 2. at least five years of service) may become emeriti by vote of the Board of Trustees or the Health Center Board of Directors following recommendation of the Emeritus Committee and the President.

-The title of emeritus status requires that faculty go above and beyond the expectations of research, teaching, and service for their position.
-Faculty must excel in one or more of these three areas, and thus have helped to elevate the university.
-The emeritus committee will only recommend the title of emeritus when faculty meet these criteria, and also have strong support from their department head and dean.
+The title of emeritus status requires that faculty or appropriate academic staff go above and beyond the expectations of research, teaching, and/or service for their position.
+Candidates for emeritus status must excel in one or more of these three areas, and thus have helped to elevate the university.
+The emeritus committee will only recommend the title of emeritus when faculty or staff meet these criteria, and also have strong support from their department head and dean.
+Questions related to applications or emeritus status in general can be directed to the Provost’s Office or the Chair of the Emeritus Committee.

 Departments/Colleges/Schools may nominate faculty or, more unusually, professional staff, for emeritus status.
-To receive consideration by the Emeritus Committee, a packet of materials consisting of the following should be submitted by the Dean or Department Head to the Provost’s Office (firstname.lastname@example.org):
+Faculty who meet the automatic criteria for emeritus status do not need to take any action.
+To receive consideration by the Emeritus Committee, a packet of materials consisting of the following should be submitted by the Dean or Department Head to the Provost’s Office (email@example.com):

 - A strong letter of support from the Department Head